-These agree with the values given in Section 4, where at most the fifteenth digit may differ a unit.
+The entries in the matrices of the linearized equations of motion (23) as determined by the numeric program SPACAR agree with the values presented in Section 4, where at most the fifteenth digit may differ a unit.

-5.2 Non-linear dynamic response
+5.1 Non-linear Dynamic Response

-When an uncontrolled bicycle is in its stable speed range, roll and steer perturbations die away, in a seemingly damped fashion.
-However, the entire system is energy conservative, and what has happened is that the perturbation energy has been transferred into energy of forward travel.
+When an uncontrolled bicycle is in its stable speed range, roll and steer perturbations die away in a seemingly damped fashion.
+However, the system conserves energy and the perturbation energy has been transformed into energy of forward travel.
 As the forward speed is affected only to second order, linearized equations do not capture this.
-Therefore a non-linear dynamic analysis with SPACAR is performed on the benchmark bicycle model to demonstrate this phenomenon.
-The initial conditions at t=0 are an upright configuration, $(\phi, \delta, \theta_r)=(0,0,0)$, at a forward speed of v = 4.5 m/s, which is within the stable speed range of the linearized analysis, and a small perturbation of the angular roll velocity of $\phi = 0.5 \text{ rad/s}$.
+Therefore a nonlinear dynamic analysis with SPACAR is performed on the benchmark bicycle model to demonstrate this phenomenon.
+The initial conditions at t = 0 are (an upright position) $(\phi, \delta, \theta_r) = (0, 0, 0)$ at a forward speed of v = 4.5 m/s, which is within the stable speed range of the linearized analysis, and a small perturbation of the angular roll velocity of $\phi = 0.5$ rad/s.
 Then, in Figure 3, the dynamic response clearly shows a small increase of the forward velocity v while the perturbed lateral motions die out.
-In the same figure we see that the period for the roll and the steer motion is approximately $T_0 = 1.73$ s, which compares well with the 1.734475 s from the linearized stability analysis.
-Note also the small phase lag of the steering motion $\dot{\delta}$ relative to the roll motion $\dot{\phi}$.
+The same figure shows that the period for the roll and the steer motion is approximately $T_0 = 1.73$ s, which compares well with the 1.734 s from the linearized stability analysis.
+Note also the small phase lag of the steering motion $\delta$ relative to the roll motion $\dot{\phi}$ .